ckipp01/tooling-talks/README.md

 # Tooling talks

-Tooling talks is series of talks about tooling.
+Tooling talks is monthly series of talks about tooling.

 ## Impetus